 What is the JBL Charge 4 like to use?

 Besides that, the overall design of the Charge 4 hasn’t changed much.
 You’ll still get the IPX7 waterproof fabric that makes the speaker water resistant for up to 30 minutes in a meter of water and the 30W USB output underneath the waterproof flap that lets you charge your devices.
-On either end of the speaker are dual passive radiators that not only help with the low end, but are also super fun to look at.
+On either end of the speaker is a dual passive radiator.
+Not only do these help with the low end, but they just look cool.
 Then you get the control and playback buttons up top, which are slightly raised to help you know which is which in a low-light situation.
 The bottom has a small built-in stand, so you can place the speaker without worrying it’s going to roll away.
 Plus, there are five small LED lights to let you know roughly how much battery life is left.

-Like most Bluetooth speakers the Charge 4 has a range of about 30 feet, and during testing, I experienced no skips or stutters unless I was intentionally testing the range.
+Like most Bluetooth speakers the Charge 4 has a range of about 10 meters, and during testing, I experienced no skips or stutters unless I was intentionally testing the range.
 The playback controls are nice and clicky, though the buttons are somewhat hard to see in the dark seeing as only the middle two (power button and Bluetooth pairing button) light up.

-Under the waterproof flap around the back, you’ll get the previously mentioned USB output as well as a 3.5mm input if you want to hardwire in a device, and a USB-C port for charging.
-You can charge your phone and your Bluetooth speaker with the same cable, which is great considering the older JBL Charge 3 only had the micro-USB.
+Under the waterproof flap around the back, you’ll get the previously mentioned USB output as well as a headphone jack if you want to hardwire in a device, and a USB-C port for charging.
+You can charge your phone and your Bluetooth speaker with the same cable, which is great considering the older JBL Charge 3 only had the microUSB.

 Let’s talk battery life

-While the weight difference might be attributed to the larger battery you’ll find in the Charge 4 compared to Charge 3, unfortunately, there isn’t much of a corresponding difference in battery life.
-Both the Charge 4 and the Charge 3 are rated for 20 hours of constant playback.
+There isn’t much of a difference in battery life between the JBL Charge 3 and Charge 4.
+Both speakers are rated for 20 hours of constant playback.
 In our testing, the Charge 4 got less than that: 13 hours and 46 minutes of constant playback, which is still pretty solid.
 One thing to note is the USB-C port on the back is only for charging the speaker, so if you were planning to use it as an output to charge your devices you’re out of luck.

 How does the JBL Charge 4 sound?